-Olga of Kiev was born around 890 as the daughter of unknown parents.
+Olga of Kiev was born at an unknown date (possibly as early as 890 or as late as 925) as the daughter of unknown parents.
 She married Igor of Kiev, and they had a son named Svyatoslav together.
 Igor was killed while collecting tribute from the Drevlians(a tribe of Early East Slavs) in 945.

 She remained the regent with the help of the army.
 She was the first ruler of Kievan Rus to convert to Christianity.
 She took the Christian name Yelena.
 After her death in 969, she was proclaimed a saint for her efforts to spread Christianity.
 Her feast day is 11 July.
 1